-Rating 0 1 2 3 Are inclusive beliefs and practices evident and part of the school culture?
-Inclusive beliefs and practices are not evident in classroom instruction, data reflection or the school culture Inclusive beliefs and practices are evident in some classroom instruction and data reflection but not a part of the whole school culture Inclusive beliefs and practices are evident in most classroom instruction, data reflection and the school culture Inclusive beliefs and practices are evident in all classroom instruction, data reflection and the school culture understanding of policies/procedures and plans that explicitly outline continuous development and understanding of policies/procedures and plans that outline continuous improvement and high Some staff engage in the development and understanding of policies/procedures and plans that vaguely outline continuous improvement and high expectations for learning for all students Most staff engage in the development and understanding of policies/procedures and plans that generally outline continuous improvement and high expectations for learning for all students All staff engage in the development and understanding of policies/procedures and plans that explicitly outline continuous improvement and high expectations for learning for all students.
+Rating 0 1 2 3 Element A Are inclusive beliefs and practices evident and part of the school culture?
+Inclusive beliefs and practices are not evident in classroom instruction, data reflection or the school culture Inclusive beliefs and practices are evident in some classroom instruction and data reflection but not a part of the whole school culture Inclusive beliefs and practices are evident in most classroom instruction, data reflection and the school culture Inclusive beliefs and practices are evident in all classroom instruction, data reflection and the school culture Element B Does staff engage in the development and understanding of policies/procedures and plans that explicitly outline continuous improvement and high expectations for learning for all students? development and understanding of policies/procedures and plans that outline continuous improvement and high Some staff engage in the development and understanding of policies/procedures and plans that vaguely outline continuous improvement and high expectations for learning for all students Most staff engage in the development and understanding of policies/procedures and plans that generally outline continuous improvement and high expectations for learning for all students All staff engage in the development and understanding of policies/procedures and plans that explicitly outline continuous improvement and high expectations for learning for all students.